Dmitri Cheryshev

-Dmitri Nikolayevich Cheryshev (Дми́трий Никола́евич Че́рышев; born 11 May 1969) is a Russian former professional footballer who played as a forward, and a manager.
-He is the manager of Andorran club Santa Coloma.
+Dmitri Nikolayevich Cheryshev (Дми́трий Никола́евич Че́рышев; born 11 May 1969) is a Russian professional football manager and a former forward.
+He is the manager of Tajikistani club Ravshan Kulob.

 During his 16-year senior career, he was mainly associated with Dynamo Moscow (four seasons) and Sporting de Gijón (five).
 He was nicknamed the Bullet from Gorki, due to his speed.

-Playing career

-Club
+Club career

-Born in Gorky, Russian Soviet Federative Socialist Republic, Soviet Union, Cheryshev began his professional career with FC Khimik Dzerzhinsk in the third division, joining FC Lokomotiv Nizhny Novgorod in the second level in 1990.
-He played four seasons in the Russian Premier League with FC Dynamo Moscow, helping the capital club to two top-three finishes and winning the 1995 Russian Cup.
+Born in Gorky, Russian Soviet Federative Socialist Republic, Soviet Union, Cheryshev began his professional career with Khimik Dzerzhinsk in the third division, joining Lokomotiv Nizhny Novgorod in the second level in 1990.
+He played four seasons in the Russian Premier League with Dynamo Moscow, helping the capital club to two top-three finishes and winning the 1995 Russian Cup.

 In 1996, Cheryshev scored a career-best 17 goals with Dynamo, who eventually finished fourth.
 Subsequently, he moved to Spain and signed for Sporting de Gijón, where he would share teams with several compatriots; he made his debut in La Liga on 17 November 1996, playing 30 minutes in a 2–4 home loss against Athletic Bilbao– the Asturians would be relegated at the end of the 1997–98 season.

 Cheryshev continued to net regularly for Sporting in his division two spell.
-He ended his career also in the country, after one-season stints with Burgos CF (second tier) and Real Aranjuez CF (amateurs).
+He ended his career also in the country, after one-season stints with Burgos (second tier) and Real Aranjuez (amateurs).

-International
+International career

 Cheryshev made his debut for CIS on 25 January 1992, in a friendly with the United States.
 During four years he was also capped for Russia, scoring his only international goal in a UEFA Euro 1996 qualifier against San Marino.